yugr/sortcheck/README.md

 debug build, etc.) - run make help for mode details.

-If you enable AddressSanitizer you'll need to add libasan.so to LD\_PRELOAD (prior to libsortcheck.so).
+If you enable AddressSanitizer you'll need to add libasan.so to LD\_PRELOAD (before libsortcheck.so).

-To test the tool, run make check.
+To test the tool, run `make check`.
 Note that I've myself only tested SortChecker on Ubuntu and Fedora.

 # Known issues

-* SortChecker is not fully thread-safe yet
+* SortChecker is not fully thread-safe yet (should be easy to fix though)
 * SortChecker is currently Linux-only (relies on LD\_PRELOAD)

 # Future plans